-- Completion of the Bonaventure Program and requirements for undergraduate degrees, pp. 7-11. - 2.
-Foreign language (two semesters or equivalent in a single language). - 3.
-Distributed coursework in at least three fields of the humanities, 200-400 level, including the senior seminar in the first field of concentration:
+- 1. Completion of the Bonaventure Program and requirements for undergraduate degrees, p.
+7. - 2.
+Foreign language (two semesters or equivalent in a single language). - Distributed coursework in at least three fields of the humanities, 200-400 level, including the senior seminar in the first field of concentration:

-a) 1st field of concentration 21 hrs. b) 2nd field of concentration 18 hrs. c) 3rd field of concentration 15 hrs.
+a) 1st field of concentration 21 hrs.

+b) 2nd field of concentration 18 hrs.

+c) 3rd field of concentration 15 hrs.